Trying to find out if you are suffering from depression or why you don’t feel good about yourself or life?

 So, it is important to emphasize that depression can affect anybody (children, adults, men, women, seniors, etc,), regardless of status, education or personal circumstances.
 People who are suffering from depression.
 Sometimes have probably been told to “just get over it” more times than they care to count and perhaps mostly by someone that they love or by themselves.
 And while it may seem like depression is something that you can shake yourself out of automatically This way of thinking can actually be more harmful than helpful.

 It is appropriate to seek support, even when good things are happening in your life.
 It’s always a good idea to look at therapy as prevention and be proactive, rather than waiting for symptoms to wreak havoc on your life before you get help.

 There are two main types of depression and they both need help:

-Situational depression: When life hits hard (a loss, a traumatic event, big transition that overrides our system -even when perceived as positive, external circumstances that we cannot change…), it is normal to express big sadness and discomfort; but recovery tends to be faster and therapy is helpful by helping client get in touch with his/her inner or external resources.
+Situational depression: When life hits hard (a loss, a traumatic event, big transition that overrides our system.
+Even when perceived as positive, external circumstances that we cannot change…), it is normal to express big sadness and discomfort.
+However, recovery tends to be faster and therapy is helpful by helping the client get in touch with his/her inner or external resources.

-Clinical depression: It is a very common psychological problem, and most people never seek proper treatment, or seek treatment but they are misdiagnosed with physical illness.
+Clinical depression: It is a very common psychological problem.
+Moreover, most people never seek proper treatment or seek treatment but they are misdiagnosed with physical illness.
 This is extremely unfortunate because, with proper treatment, nearly 80% of those with depression can make significant improvement in their mood and life adjustment.
-Each person’s circumstances and depression is unique, and therefore, asking for professional help instead of trying to read general tips online or asking to friends or family members for advice is highly recommended.
+Each person’s circumstances and depression are unique.
+Therefore, asking for professional help instead of trying to read general tips online or asking to friends or family members for advice is highly recommended.

 Common Reasons People Don’t Seek Help